bdegoy/openid-connect-generic/readme.md

 Much of the documentation can be found on the Settings > OpenID Connect Generic dashboard page.

+## Changes with this fork
+This fork is intended to add OIDC session monitoring and management.

 ## Table of Contents

 - [Installation](#installation)